kawaiigabrielneko/tp/docs/DeveloperGuide.md

 *Aspect*: User interface of adding, editing and deleting Note

 * **Alternative 1 (Current choice):** The 'Note' command and 'Edit' command adds, edits and deletes.
-The 'Add' command is also able to create a person with a note.
+The 'Add' command is also able to create a client with a note.
     * Pros:
-        * It is more intuitive as the note is a field that belongs to a `Person`.
+        * It is more intuitive as the note is a field that belongs to a `Client`.
         * The user has more flexibility when choosing how to add, edit or delete a note.
     * Cons:
         * It is difficult to give proper error messages since we are not sure of the user intentions